QUICK SUMMARY:

 - Ben Spray, Managing Director at We Are Marketable

-We'll admit this approach isn't as effective as the two above.
+We'll admit this approach isn't as effective as the ones above.

 But when firing a client, you may not want to use your personal life as the reason.
 And you can't claim to have changed the business direction.
 For example, if you're a highly specialized agency, providing one service to a single market already.
 Any such claim would make no sense then, right?